What is an Alternative Variety?

 15. The producer/winemaker of the Best Wine of the Show will be invited to sit on the AAVWS committee as an honorary member for 12 months.

-19. New Zealand entries will be collated at Riversun Nursery and sent over to the AAVWS as one shipment, NZ exhibitors will only be responsible for the domestic freight, AAVWS will cover the international shipping.
+20. It is anticipated that New Zealand entries will be collated at a location within NZ and sent over to the AAVWS as one shipment, NZ exhibitors will only be responsible for the domestic freight, AAVWS will cover the international shipping.